raganwald-deprecated/homoiconic/2009-03-07/surreal.md

 This is absolutely true if the simple representation you start with scales well, if the complexity of your implementation grows slowly with  the complexity of the problem you are trying to solve.
 In the case of Java, we have discovered that it does not scale well to solving more complex problems.
 The complexity of the implementation grows much faster than the complexity of the problem being solved, and thus the resulting program is much more complex than the requirements would suggest.

 This leads me to my personal definition of elegance.
-Elegance consist of building something out of a small core of representations *that scale well*.
+Elegance consists of building something out of a small core of representations *that scale well*.
 It is not enough that they be simple, the complexity of what you build must not grow uncontrollably as you try to solve bigger and more complex problems.

 *(Is that everything we need to know about choosing representations?
 That they be maximally elegant?
 No!
 I hope to discuss the question of how well representations should or shouldn't map to our mental models in a future post.)*